 SECTION 1 Things to know about getting your medical care covered as a member of our plan .39 Section 1.1 What are "network providers" and "covered services"?
-Section 1.2 Basic rules for getting your medical care covered by the plan SECTION 2 Section 2.1 Using network and out-of-network providers to get your medical care You may choose a Primary Care Provider (PCP) to provide and oversee your 0000011 2.1 medical care Section 2.2 What kinds of medical care can you get without getting approval in advance from your PCP? .41 Section 2.3 How to get care from specialists and other network providers Section 2.4 How to get care from out-of-network providers .42 SECTION 3 How to get covered services when you have an emergency or urgent need for care or during a disaster 43 Section 3.1 Getting care if you have a medical emergency Section 3.2 Getting care when you have an urgent need for services Section 3.3 Getting care during a disaster SECTION 4 What if you are billed directly for the full cost of your covered services?
+Section 1.2 Basic rules for getting your medical care covered by the plan SECTION 2 Section 2.1 Using network and out-of-network providers to get your medical care You may choose a Primary Care Provider (PCP) to provide and oversee your r Section 2.2 medical care What kinds of medical care can you get without getting approval in advance from your PCP?
+Section 2.3 How to get care from specialists and other network providers Section 2.4 How to get care from out-of-network providers SECTION 3 How to get covered services when you have an emergency or urgent need for care or during a disaster .43 Section 3.1 Getting care if you have a medical emergency Section 3.2 Getting care when you have an urgent need for services Section 3.3 Getting care during a disaster SECTION 4 What if you are billed directly for the full cost of your covered services?
 45 Section 4.1 You can ask us to pay our share of the cost of covered services .45 Section 4.2 If services are not covered by our plan, you must pay the full cost .45 SECTION 5 How are your medical services covered when you are in a "clinical research study"? .45 Section 5.1 What is a "clinical research study"?
 Section 5.2 When you participate in a clinical research study, who pays for what?
-SECTION 6 Rules for getting care covered in a "religious non-medical health care institution" .47 Section 6.1 What is a religious non-medical health care institution? .47 Section 6.2 What care from a religious non-medical health care institution is covered by our plan? .47 SECTION 7 Rules for ownership of durable medical equipment .48 Section 7.1 f
+SECTION 6 Rules for getting care covered in a "religious non-medical health care institution" .47 Section 6.1 What is a religious non-medical health care institution? .47 Section 6.2 What care from a religious non-medical health care institution is covered by our plan? .47 SECTION 7 Rules for ownership of durable medical equipment .48 Section 7.1 Will you own the durable medical equipment after making a certain number or payments under our plan?